flofehrenbacher/hex-2-rgb/README.md

 Super lightweight typescript helper function to convert hexes of format `#RRGGBB` to rgb of value `rgb(x,y,z)` or `rgba(x,y,z,a)`.

+## Deployment

+This package is semantically released.
+For more information see [semantic-release](https://semantic-release.gitbook.io/semantic-release)

 ## Installation

 ```